Begin the day with the #AWAPAC Leadership Breakfast, presented by Microsoft & LinkedIn.

 Managing Director, Global Education and Development, Advertising Week

 The last five years have brought change, turmoil and surprises from within the industry and beyond.
 So what do the next five years have in store for Adland and how will these potential changes and challenges affect our business and ultimately the agency structure itself?
 Peer into the crystal ball and join this panel to discuss what lies ahead.

 Director of Agency, ANZ, Facebook

 Managing Director, DDB Sydney

-Director of Business Development for Australia and New Zealand, The Trade Desk
+Director of Business Development, The Trade Desk

 Michelle Klein, Facebook’s VP of global business and customer marketing, delves into how marketers, advertisers and brands can build for the future, and the key shifts that are driving change and unlocking value across businesses, technology and people.